 The Annual Caesura Poetry Festival & Retreat is a weekend of inspiration and relaxation for the poetry community.
-It will feature two days of workshops and classes with time to write, relax and enjoy time with other members of the poetry community.
-There will be open mic time throughout the weekend, a bonfire and drum circle Saturday night.
+This year we are going to host a virtual event, expand to a whole week and include books with your ticket purchase.
+The event will feature workshops, poetry readings and an opportunity to enjoy time with other members of the poetry community.
 Follow us on FB & Instagram for up to date details.

-The First Thursday Poetry Reading Series is hosted on a monthly basis September through May at Farley’s Bookshop in New Hope, PA beginning at 7 PM.
-The reading is followed by a Q&A with the poets and an open reading (one poem per poet), so bring a poem (yours or that of a favorite poet) to share!
+The First Thursday Poetry Reading Series is usually hosted on a monthly basis September through May at Farley’s Bookshop in New Hope, PA beginning at 7 PM.
+The readings are followed by a Q&A with the poets and an open reading (one poem per poet), so bring a poem (yours or that of a favorite poet) to share.

 Join Philadelphia Stories editors and top-name poets for the LitLife Poetry Conference, hosted annually in early April.
 Enjoy a day of master classes, discussions, readings, and more — including a celebration of the Montgomery County Poet Laureate and Sandy Crimmins Poetry Prize winners.